 Less than one percent.

-(1) The business address of each listed director and NEO is c/o Forward Air Corporation, 1915 Snapps Ferry Road, Building N, Greeneville, TN 37745.
+(1) The business address of each listed director, nominee and NEO is c/o Forward Air Corporation, 1915 Snapps Ferry Road, Building N, Greeneville, TN 37745.
+The business address of each other principal shareholder is provided by footnote.